…and a brief look at brand personality

 Urgh, ‘pricing’ – a word that sends a shudder down many creatives’ spines.
 It’s hard enough making sure you’re covering all your costs, let alone knowing and charging your worth!
 Now, before we get into this topic, I just want to say, I’m not about to share THE answers.
 I don’t have any magical formula and I’m in no way a ‘pricing for creatives’ or marketing specialist.
-It is, however, a topic at the forefront of my mind right now, and I think talking about it amongst friends and like-minded creative women can only be a good thing in helping us feel more comfortable with charging our worth.
+It is, however, a topic at the forefront of my mind right now, and I think talking about it amongst friends and like-minded creatives can only be a good thing in helping us feel more comfortable with charging our worth.

 Continue reading Pricing For Creatives – Knowing And Charging Your Worth